We're ready to help with your recovery

-A Swing-Bed program is considered an accelerated post-acute care program.
-The average length of stay is generally 7-30 days.
+A swing-bed program is considered an accelerated post-acute care program.
+The average length of stay is generally 7 to 30 days.
 The length of stay depends on patients' needs and Medicare/insurance authorization.

-Care: Our team is focused on helping you gain your independence.
-As a Swing-Bed patient, you'll be encouraged to do as much as you can for yourself.
+Our team is focused on helping you gain your independence.
+As a swing-bed patient, you'll be encouraged to do as much as you can for yourself.

-Important to Note: We are often asked if the patient's bed actually swings.
-Swing-Bed is a term used to describe the program but the bed does not swing or move.
+We are often asked if the patient's bed actually swings.
+Swing-bed is a term used to describe the program but the bed does not swing or move.
 Patients use the standard hospital bed which is stationary.